The-Marcy-Lab-School/marcy-curriculum-docs/mod-9-civic-tech-hackathon/Overview.md

 ### Product Specifications Sheet

-A Product Specifications Sheet communicates the technical details of a project.
-It describes user stories and the technical details required to implement them.
-As a result, it can serve as a great starting point for planning out tickets for a scrumboard.
+A Product Specifications Sheet communicates the user stories for an application and the technical details required to implement them, such as:
+- The page and URL path for a feature
+- Essential frontend components (forms, buttons, links, etc...),
+- What follows a user interaction (submitting a form, clicking a button, etc...)
+- Backend endpoints used to create, read, update, or delete data.

+If filled out thoroughly, a product spec sheet can quickly be translated into tickets for a scrum board.

 **Example**: [Collective Product Spec Sheet](https://docs.google.com/document/d/1XMYMneXbcWDDc7LnudcuHeOBe8rnB17HWvWbj33Q4p0/edit?tab=t.0#heading=h.g9ezow49xe4g)